bakdata/kafka-connect-resetter/README.md

 ### Sink resetter

-This command resets the resets or deletes the consumer group of a Kafka Connect sink connector.
+This command resets or deletes the consumer group of a Kafka Connect sink connector.

 ```
 Usage: <main class> sink [-hV] [--delete-consumer-group] --brokers=<brokers>